How to register:

 Patients who live in Wheaton Aston, Lapley & Blymhill area who may be informed by the out of hours service that they do not cover their area, needs to inform them that they are patients of the Wheaton Aston Surgery; as they do cover this area for our surgery.

-Brewood Surgery is a training practice for General Practitioner Registrars.
+Brewood Medical Practice is a training practice for General Practitioner Registrars.
 These are fully trained doctors with a wealth of hospital experience who are being trained for the Primary Care setting.